gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 I was recently following an interesting discussion of the vienna software crafts community with the title "[How to facilitate a conversation between people, where the byproduct is code?](https://github.com/swkWien/sessions/issues/105)".
 The discussion is held in german, and contains interesting questions and ideas regarding how to code well together and how to facilitate it.
-My Answer got longer and longer, so eventually I decided to write this blog post over answering directly.
+I attempted to answer but it got longer and longer.
+Eventually I decided to write this blog post over answering directly.

 ## Solo Programming considered bad